GoogleCloudPlatform/llm-pipeline-examples/README.md

 # Training Large Language Models on Google Cloud

-Large language models are one of the most popular machine learning models.
-They have been shown to achieve high scores in benchmarks on different NLP tasks.
-There is a tendency of noticeable improvements which have been recorded as the model size grows.
-For example, the T5 model comes in various sizes:

-* T5 small : 60 million parameters
-* T5 base: 220 million parameters
-* T5 large: 770 million parameters
-* T5 XL: 3 billion parameters
-* T5 XXL: 11 billions parameters

-The T5 XXL achieves higher benchmark scores on multiple NLP tasks in comparison to smaller T5 models.
-When we fine tune it for summarization, we get better output quality as you can see some of our [sample results](#expected-output)

 The challenges of training large language models are multiple.
 To start with, it needs a large infrastructure of compute resources.
 Multiple machines with multiple hardware accelerators such as GPUs and TPUs are needed to train a